 Matt believes wildlife management is more about managing people than wildlife.
 Growing up on a lake near Milwaukee, WI instilled a passion for nature.
 He received a B.S. from University of Wisconsin-Stevens Point and an M.S. from Plymouth State University.
 At UI, his Ph.D. research is in collaboration with Idaho Fish and Game to conserve Yellowstone cutthroat trout on the South Fork Snake River using qualitative methods.
 On weekends, he adventures with his family or works on community outreach.

-Kelly is pursuing a Masters in Environmental Science at the University of Idaho with a focus on traditional ecological knowledge, cultural practices, and tribal communities.
+Kelly completed a Masters in Environmental Science at the University of Idaho in 2025 with a focus on Indigenous knowledge and the human-nature relationship among tribal communities in the Pacific Northwest (2023-25).

 Dr. McGough is an anthropologist focused on falconry practice and eagle conservation.
-Her postdoctoral research explored human-raptor interactions, golden eagle persecution, and illegal shooting in the Intermountain West from 2021-23.
+Her postdoctoral research explored human-raptor interactions, golden eagle persecution, and illegal shooting in the Intermountain West (2021-23).

 Heather completed a Masters in Environmental Science at the University of Idaho in 2023 with a focus on community health, well-being, and environmental education (2021-23).